 Unless the police have a reasonable suspicion that you are breaking the law, they cannot legally stop your car.
 If we can establish that the police lacked that reasonable suspicion in your case, it could invalidate the stop.
 For sobriety checkpoints, we may be able to successfully prove that the checkpoint was illegal.

 Even if the traffic stop was legal, the police must establish probable cause before asking you to submit to chemical BAC testing.
 In Chester, officers typically accomplish this using field sobriety testing.
 The National Highway Traffic Safety Administration (NHTSA) has established regulations for field sobriety testing.
 If the officer failed to comply with these regulations, the judge may not allow your test results as evidence.

 BAC Testing Problems

 The NHTSA has also established regulations that govern breathalyzer testing.
 The police must conduct regular calibration and testing of the equipment and they must follow a strict maintenance schedule.
 Testing operators must obtain certification and maintain it through continuing education.
 If we can demonstrate any failure to follow these standards, the chemical test evidence will not stand.

 The sooner you contact us, the better chance you have of an improved outcome.
-We can go to work immediately, gathering evidence, talking to witnesses, and identifying the best way to help you.
+A DUI Lawyer in Chester County, PA can go to work immediately, gathering evidence, talking to witnesses, and identifying the best way to help you.